-With particular regards to large redevelopment sites (100+ houses), a comprehensive masterplan should include an indication of how the development should be phased.
+11.2 With particular regards to large development sites (100+ houses), or mixed use developments sites of over 1.25 hectares, the masterplan should include an indication of how the development would be phased.
 This should be developed with the opportunity for timely participation from the local community.